 Tax incentives and social benefits

-As previously stated, Central America draws in foreign investment to a range of different market sectors and nations.
-In the top performers for business development and investment in Central America, significant tax exemptions provide investors and businesspeople with lower operational costs of expansion.
+As previously stated, Central America draws in foreign investment from a range of different market sectors and nations.
+In the top performers for business development and investment in Central America, significant tax exemptions provide investors and business people with lower operational costs of expansion.

 Non-monetary incentives that investors are making use of are found in the social attractions that countries can offer, such as educational level, technological advances, highly qualified and competitive workforce, development of infrastructure of nations, and retirement support.

-Central America is a diverse region for opportunistic businesses and investors considering market entry into the region, with aims to service local consumer markets or the rest of the Americas.
+Central America is a diverse region for opportunistic businesses and investors considering expanding into the region, with aims to service local consumer markets or the rest of the Americas.